OlaFosheimGrostad/dex/README.md

 The Dex compiler currently accepts [D](http://dlang.org/) source files (`sourcefile.d`) with [language extensions](EXTENSIONS.md).

-It will later also accept an alternative language that can use D modules (`sourcefile.dex`).
+It will later accept an alternative language that can use D modules (`sourcefile.dex`).

 Dex is based on [LDC](https://wiki.dlang.org/LDC).